Cugtyt/massivesearch/README.md

 print(result)
 ```

-The queries is a list of dictionaries, each dictionary is a search query for each index.
+The queries are a list of dictionaries, each dictionary is a search query for each index.
 The relationship between the queries is OR, results from each query will be merged together.
-The relationship between the dictionary indexs is AND, all indexs must be satisfied.
+The relationship between the dictionary indices is AND, all indices must be satisfied.

 ``` json